 How I ended up cutting?
 By making a huge mistake while logging rice meals.

 There is a big difference between uncooked rice and cooked one in terms of calories per gram.
 When you cook rice, it absorbs water.
 It then weights much more than raw rice.

-Thanks to this mistake, I accounted two times more calories than I should.
+Thanks to this mistake, I accounted for two times more calories than I should.
 Instead of a recommended deficit of 250 calories, I was, in fact, a 500 calories deficit.

 My weight went rapidly down.
 2 Kg a month.
 The side effect was constant exhaustion.

 Yes, the pump after morning workout was great and it lasted long enough to keep me fully functional.
 But by the next morning, I was dead tired.

 One day, I had to log some broccoli and Myfitnesspal suggested boiled broccoli as the first choice.
+I was like.

 “Wait, what is the difference between cooked and uncooked broccoli?”

 There was a minor difference in the calorie amount.
 So I started to audit all carbs meals, that I logged so far and I was shocked when the error with rice came up.

-The important lesson is that, by tracking calories everyday, I learned to manage my weight more effectively and it helped me to reach the physique I wanted.
+The important lesson is that, by tracking calories every day, I learned to manage my weight more effectively and it helped me to reach the physique I wanted.
 Now, I can pretty much eyeball any food and tell on the spot how much calories it has.

 Fast forward, 8 weeks passed and I was happy, that I finished the calisthenics beginner program.
-Although I was still weak, as I didn’t achieve recommended number of 10 pull ups according to the ThenX progression chart.
+Although I was still weak, as I didn’t achieve the recommended number of 10 pull-ups according to the ThenX progression chart.

 At this point, my body composition has transformed from fat to skinny fat.

-Fortunately I looked visually huge in the t-shirt, thanks to the pump and my good bone structure.
+Fortunately, I looked visually huge in the t-shirt, thanks to the pump and my good bone structure.

-Tired from working out everyday, I had to take two weeks off.
+Tired of working out every day, I had to take two weeks off.
 During the pause, I reassessed my workout strategy.

 Being skinny-fat again was not satisfactory.
 I wanted to look muscular as soon as possible.
 To gain muscle at a maximum possible rate, I needed to be in constant caloric excess.
 So I started a 6-month long bulking phase.

 Intermediate level offered much more variety and I had a blast doing weird moves like head hang banger or windshield wipers.

-3 months passed like nothing and ThenX calisthenics intermediate program was over.
+Three months passed like nothing and the ThenX calisthenics intermediate program was over.
 I was disappointed, that my progress significantly slowed down.

-This time, I didn’t meet the minimum level of strength according to ThenX progression chart.
+This time, I didn’t meet the minimum level of strength according to the ThenX progression chart.
 15 pull-ups, 10 handstand push-ups against the wall?
 Not even close.

 That was the first sign, that I can’t train like Chris Heria or other younger calisthenics athletes I saw on youtube.
 My tendons take a lot of time to adapt.

 In the end, I wasn’t happy with aesthetics either.
 No visible muscle insertions, no 4 pack, bloated face.

-What I didn’t realise was the role of sugar and carbs in your body composition.
+What I didn’t realize was the role of sugar and carbs in your body composition.
 I thought the reason was a lack of measurable progressive overload.

 Why else are all weight lifters jacked, and most calisthenics practitioners not?